Timception/Drift/README.md

 > Just don't forget to flash firmware on it first.
 >
 > The RP2040-Zero MCU requires you to hold the BOOT button before plugging in the USB to enter bootloader mode.
-> You could also press the RESET button if you know where it is in your keymap.
 > A new drive will appear, then you can simply drag the .uf2 firmware file into it and wait for it to complete.
 > When flashing firmware, one side at a time (unplug the 3.5mm connector).
 <br/>